msouvatdy/wordpress-aws/README.md

 # wordpress-aws
-Deploy a wordpress on aws with terraform
+Deploy a wordpress on aws with terraform and ansible